carbon-language/carbon-lang/docs/project/pull_request_workflow.md

-# Linear pull-request GitHub workflow
+# Trunk-based pull-request GitHub workflow

 <!--
 Part of the Carbon Language project, under the Apache License v2.0 with LLVM